Please ensure Javascript is enabled for purposes of website accessibility

 WHAT ARE THE BENEFITS OF PLATELET-RICH PLASMA THERAPY?

-PRP has shown promise in healing certain injuries to the tendons, ligaments, and muscles.
-It has also been utilized to improve healing after certain surgeries when it’s injected at an incision.
-PRP has become widely popular in its cosmetic uses like the vampire facial and hair regrowth, and can also be used as a route of administration for stem cell therapy through suspension.
+PRP has also been utilized to improve healing and minimize the appearance of scar tissue after certain surgeries when it’s injected at an incision site.
+PRP has also become widely popular in its cosmetic uses, like the vampire facial and is often used as suspension for stem cell therapy in most of our treatments.

-MEDICAL USES OF PRP THERAPY
+COMMON USES OF PRP THERAPY

 COSMETIC USES OF PRP THERAPY